More About Montenegro

 Emerging as a sovereign state in 2006, the young Balkan country of Montenegro is a member of NATO and is also an official candidate country for EU membership.
 The World Bank classifies Montenegro as one of the fastest growing Balkan economies, and the nation is quickly establishing itself as a key strategic destination for some of the world’s most important industries.

-The Montenegrin passport ranks 45th on the Henley Passport Index, providing its holders with visa-free access to 123 destinations worldwide, including Russia, Turkey, Hong Kong, Singapore, the UAE, and the countries in Europe’s Schengen Area.
+The Montenegrin passport ranks 43rd on the Henley Passport Index, providing its holders with visa-free or visa-on-arrival access to 124 destinations worldwide, including Russia, Turkey, Hong Kong, Singapore, the UAE, and the countries in Europe’s Schengen Area.
 The official language is Montenegrin, while Albanian, Bosnian, and Croatian are also spoken.
 The official currency is the euro.